Secure Sockets Layer

 Strong Diffie-Hellman parameters

 SSL labs was giving a This server supports weak Diffie-Hellman (DH) key exchange parameters.
 Grade capped to B warning.
-To get round this you can make a 2048 bit param file as follows:
+To get round this you can make a 2048 bit (or even 4096 bit, but that will take half an hour or so to generate) param file as follows:

 openssl dhparam -out /var/www/ssl/dhparams.pem 2048